Sup3Legacy/hd-mp3/README.md

 # hd-mp3

-Attempt at writting a custom userspace driver for the Hercules DJ Control MP3.
+Custom userspace HID driver for the Hercules DJ Control MP3.

+Should allow in the future to define custom procedures spawned at specific value change.